Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 Queensland (QLD)

-In Queensland, secondary dwellings (granny flats) require building approval, and development approval may be needed depending on local planning schemes.
+In Queensland, secondary dwellings require building approval, and development approval may be needed depending on local planning schemes.
 There's no statewide minimum lot size, but councils often require the property to be suitable for dual occupancy.
 QLD’s planning guidance is very direct: you will need building approval, and you should still confirm with council whether you need development approval first.

 Here's a step-by-step process: